HammyK/Machine-Learning/Readme.md

-This repository contains files and code related to two separate studies:

-1. **Analysis of Handwritten Digit Recognition Using MLP and SVM**:
-   This study focuses on comparing Multi-Layer Perceptrons (MLP) and Support Vector Machines (SVM) for multi-classification tasks, particularly handwritten digit recognition using the MNIST dataset.

-2. **Analysis and Modeling of Bank Dataset**:
+# Bank Dataset Analysis
-   This study involves the analysis and modeling of a bank dataset using decision tree and naive Bayes algorithms.
+This repository contains files and code related to the analysis and modeling of a bank dataset using decision tree and naive Bayes algorithms.
+The dataset, `bank_full.xlsx`, is included along with its sample version `bank_data.xlsx`.
+Various models and their corresponding optimized versions are provided, along with pre-processing files for Jupyter notebook.

-### Instructions
+## Instructions

 1. `FinalDTModels.mat`: Contains the final optimized model code for the decision tree.
 2. `FinalNBModel.mat`: Contains the final optimized model code for naive Bayes.
 3. `bank_full.xlsx`: Full dataset of the bank.